Fentanyl Detox in Mississippi

 What Happens During Fentanyl Detox

 Detox at Extra Mile Recovery begins with a comprehensive medical and clinical assessment.
 This evaluation reviews substance use history, current health status, and any co-occurring conditions that may influence withdrawal.
-The information gathered guides a detox plan focused on safety and stabilization.
-This early assessment also helps identify potential risks so they can be addressed proactively.
+The information gathered guides a detox plan focused on safety and stabilization, and helps identify potential risks so they can be addressed before they become complications.

-During detox, clients receive continuous monitoring in a structured setting.
-Medical staff manage withdrawal symptoms, address medical concerns, and maintain physical stability throughout the process.
-This level of oversight allows the body to adjust under controlled conditions.
-Ongoing monitoring also ensures that changes in symptoms are responded to promptly.
+During detox, each person receives continuous monitoring in a structured setting.
+Medical staff manage withdrawal symptoms, address concerns as they arise, and maintain physical stability throughout the process.
+This level of oversight allows the body to adjust under controlled conditions, with someone present at every stage.

 A man undergoes fentanyl detox in Mississippi